dirkjan/portfolio/collections/_posts/2025-03-31-grading-visual-design.md

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-2/icon-redesign.png" title="Icons redesign" %}

 # Result

-> "The redesign prepared our software to be showcased in client demos and be implemented as SaaS, opening up a completely new proposition for BuyBay."

 The test did not bring big problems to light.
 When asked, 50% of the test population considered the new design better or much better (they are very conservative, so that is high).